2024 California Landlord Tenant Law: Key Updates and Rules

 Tenants are also responsible for promptly reporting any necessary repairs to the landlord.

-California landlord tenant laws through the rental cycle
+California rental laws through the rental cycle

 Exploring California's landlord-tenant laws offers valuable insights for navigating the rental cycle, encompassing lease agreements and termination.
 Let's break it down: